When you’re in Naples, you won’t want to miss the island of Capri.

 Capri can be visited all year round, but there are certain periods when you can enjoy the island to the full.
 The climate is Mediterranean, with mild winters and hot summers.

-November to March: wettest period, some excursions may be cancelled due to rough seas.
+- November to March: the wettest period, some excursions may be cancelled due to rough seas.

 Is Capri worth it?